1927 Giro d'Italia: Participants

 Of the 266 riders that began the Giro d'Italia on 15 May, 80 of them made it to the finish in Milan on 6 June.
 Riders were allowed to ride on their own or as a member of a team.
 There were six teams that competed in the race: Aliprandi-Pirelli, Bianchi-Pirelli, Berettini-Hutchinson, Ganna-Dunlop, Legnano-Pirelli, and Wolsit-Pirelli.

 The peloton was primarily composed of Italians.
 The field featured three former Giro d'Italia champions in three-time winner and reigning champion Giovanni Brunero, along with one-time winners Alfredo Binda and Giuseppe Enrici.
 Other notable Italian riders that started the race included Arturo Bresciani, Giovanni Rossignoli, and Domenico Piemontesi.
+Notable absentee was Costante Girardengo.

+Among the starters was Luigi Ferri, almost fifty years old.
+Ferri is the oldest known rider to participate in the Giro, but did not finish the first stage.

+Race summary

+From the start of the Giro, Binda was dominant.
+He won the first three stages; only Pancera, Giuntelli and Brunero finished in the same group as him in these three stages, and because of the time bonus for the stage wins, Binda was leading them by three minutes in the general classification.

+Binda was beaten in the sprint for the fourth stage by Piemontesi, but showed his dominance by winning the next six stages.
+His winning streak was interrupted by Bresciani in the eleventh stage and Brunero in the thirteenth stage, but Binda won all other stages.
+In the end, Binda had won 12 out of 15 stages, a record that is unlikely to be ever beaten.